DigitalSlideArchive/digital_slide_archive/docs/_success_stories/the-digital-slide-archive-and-tcga.md

 ## The Story

 The Cancer Digital Slide Archive is a website that hosts whole-slide images of pathologic specimens associated with the TCGA studies.
-At over 10,000 images and 20 Terabytes, the CDSA has enabled a number of the TCGA Analysis Working Group Studies, as well as other investigator-driven studies that utilize the digital pathology images (see references)
+At over 10,000 images and 20 Terabytes, the CDSA has enabled a number of the TCGA Analysis Working Group Studies, as well as other investigator-driven studies that utilize the digital pathology images (see references).

 The Digital Slide Archive project builds on the success of our experience with the Cancer Digital Slide Archive, creating a software platform that allows users to create their own digital pathology servers to support data management and hosting for their own investigations.